 From art-deco splendour to a 200 year-old hospital building and the place where the upper classes used to buy their transatlantic liner tickets, Glasgow’s incredibly rich heritage and architecture has guaranteed some truly spectacular places to have your breakfast, lunch and supper.
 Here’s a few places where you can dine out in style in the Dear Green Place.

 Now over 80 years old, Rogano is a Glasgow institution.
-Located just off the grand Royal Exchange Square, it was famously created in the same art deco style as the ship the Queen Mary (which was being built on the Clyde at the same time), and is just as iconic for Glaswegians.
-While it might not be the cheapest place to eat in town, the incredible interior guarantees an experience like no other in the city.
+Located just off the grand Royal Exchange Square, it was famously created in the same art deco style as the ship the Queen Mary (which was being built on the Clyde at the same time) and is just as iconic for Glaswegians.
+The incredible interior guarantees an experience like no other in the city.
 From the curved banquette to the seaweed-green upholstery, the attention to detail is exquisite, as is the smoked haddock and clam chowder, served in a sourdough bread bowl.
-And there's always the added bonus that you might spot a (semi) Scottish celeb; Rod Stewart is known to dine here when in town.
+And there's always the added bonus that you might spot a Scottish celeb; Rod Stewart is known to dine here when in town.

 Two Fat Ladies at The Buttery